Support peace on the Korean Peninsula

 Rep. Ro Khanna introduced a congressional resolution (H.Res.
 152) calling for a formal end of the Korean War.
 To date the legislation has 21 co-sponsors.

-- Calls for a binding peace agreement to formally in the Korean War.
+- Calls for a binding peace agreement to formally end the Korean War.

 - Calls on the president and secretary of state to detail a roadmap for a permanent peace regime and the peaceful denuclearization of the Korean Peninsula.